mushfiq-rony/Pet-chooser-V2/README.md

 ### Notes
 - Only the pet’s name and age can be edited.
 - During the Edit Process, typing `QUIT` (case insensitive) at any point will exit the program without saving changes.

-## Requirements

-- **Python** (version 3.7 or higher)
-- **pymysql** library for MySQL connectivity
-- **MySQL database** with the necessary `pets` table and `creds` module for database credentials

-## Example Usage

-Run the program and follow the prompts to view, select, and edit pets.
-The program offers a flexible user experience with easy quitting and editing options at every step.